pyControl/docs/docs/user-guide/troubleshooting.md

 The Micropython USB driver is stored on the pyboards flash drive, so if you have disabled the pyboard from acting as a flash drive using the GUI's board config menu, you will need to re-enable it in order to access the driver file from windows.

-### Unable to setup state machine
+## Unable to setup state machine

 If you get a message saying *Error: Unable to setup state machine* when you upload a task, this usually means that there is a problem with the task definition file which gives an error when it is imported.
 The error message will be followed by a traceback saying the line in the task file where the error occurred and what the error was.
 Task definition files are renamed *task_file.py* when they are transferred to the pyboard, so the traceback will refer to errors in the task definition file using this name.

-### Error during framework run
+## Error during framework run

 If you get a message saying *Error during framework run* while the framework is running, this usually indicates there is a problem with the task file that does not prevent the file being imported but only occurs while the task is running.
 This is often due to errors in state behaviour functions which only occur when the function is called.
 The error message will include a traceback indicating the line number in the task file where the error occurred and what the error was.

-### Upgrading Micropython
+## Updating Micropython

-Micropython boards (pyboards) need to be running a fairly recent version of the Micropython to work with pyControl.
+Micropython boards (pyboards) need to be running Micropython version 1.9 (released May 2017) or later.
 When you connect to a pyboard with the GUI, the Micropython version installed on the board is displayed.
-If the Micropython version is <1.9 update Micropython by doing the following (windows):
+You can update Micropython by doing the following (Windows):

 1. Download and install the software [DfuSe demo](https://www.st.com/en/development-tools/stsw-stm32080.html).
 2. Download the latest numbered release of the firmware (e.g. v1.10) from the Micropython [download](http://micropython.org/download) page.
 Note, there are two different versions of the pyboard microcontroller, *PYBv1.0* and *PYBv1.1*, which require different versions of the firmware.
 The board version will be printed on the microcontroller, make sure to download the matching version of the firmware.
 There are various different versions of the firmware for each board with names like *standard* and *double FP* - download the *standard* version.